johnstontrav/klairejohnston-hugo-cms/site/content/post/this-is-what-a-real-bushfire-plan-looks-like.md

 ![](/img/signal-attachment-2020-01-11-171117.jpeg)

 Template issued from a home printer running out of ink.
 Made while your partner is on a business trip overseas because you realise that, despite the last three idillic summers, you now really, actually, ACTUALLY live in a full-on THAT SHIT'S QUITE REAL bushfire zone.
-You now hear it daily.
+You begin to hear it daily.

-Your unpreparedness is the stuff that makes headlines out of ignorant people and you're not going to be one of those.

 So, you print the template ... and skip the 'preparing for the bushfire season' section because you realise you aren't the one in the relationship with expertise on the whipper snipper and the snake hazard of thistles and weeds beside the garage has to belong on the ever-growing To Do List you are scrawling alongside the bushfire plan.

 It goes on the fridge next to the Christmas menu shopping list.

-You talk about it for half a minute on the long distance FaceTime call, but the kids are wanting to show off their latest scooter tricks, so.
+You talk about it for half a minute on a long distance FaceTime call, but the kids are wanting to show off their latest scooter tricks, so.
 Priorities.

 Your trigger to leave is: SEVERE.